 - West Des Moines

-You will receive instructions for scheduling your test via the Notice to Schedule (NTS), which is delivered in the format you choose: Email, regular mail or fax.
+You will receive instructions for scheduling your test via the Notice to Schedule (NTS), which is delivered in the format you choose: Email, regular mail, or fax.
 The NTS allows you to schedule one testing session within six months.
-Iowa uses Prometric’s for CPA exam scheduling, so schedule your test at the site for one of the four locations.
-Now it’s just a question of studying hard and showing up at the correct date and time to take the examination.
+Iowa uses Prometric for CPA exam scheduling, so you can call them for answers to questions and to schedule your test at the site for one of the four current locations.
+Now it’s just a question of studying hard and showing up at the correct date and time to take the examination, as well as sending in the pertinent info with your application such as age, residency, and transcripts report.
+Even applying isn't free, so make sure you are prepared to pay all associated fees.

 The four sections